michaelmeuli/immensekansasii/README.md

 ## Launching the pipeline

-For S3IT the launching of the pipeline was defined in the run_IMMENSE.sh (or in the old version run_pipeline.sh respectively).
+For S3IT the launching of the pipeline was defined in the run_IMMENSE.sh.

-The general command to launch the pipeline is:
+The general command to launch the pipeline locally is:

 ```
-nextflow run /path/to/IMMENSE/main.nf -with-singularity -with-report -profile <profile-name> --run_id <run_id> --input_type <input_type> --input <input_dir> --SE YES/NO
+nextflow run /path/to/IMMENSE/main.nf -with-singularity -with-report -with-trace -with-timeline -profile <profile-name> --run_id <run_id> --input_type <input_type> --input <input_dir> --SE YES/NO
 ```

 ```